A Murray-von Neumann type classification of $C^*$-algebras: Comparison with existing theories

 \begin{cor} If $A$ is of type $\tc$, then it is of type III. \end{cor}

-Next, we compare type $\tc$ with the notion of pure infinity as defined by Cuntz (in the case of simple $C^*$-algebras) and by Kirchberg and R\o rdam (in the general case).
+In the following, we will also compare type $\tc$ with the notion of pure infinity as defined by Cuntz (in the case of simple $C^*$-algebras) and by Kirchberg and R\o rdam (in the general case).
 Suppose that $a\in M_n(A)$ and $b\in M_m(A)$ ($m,n\in \mathbb{N}$).
-As in \cite[Definition 2.1]{KR00}, we write \emph{$a\precsim b$ relative to $M_{m,n}(A)$} if there is a sequence $\{x_k\}_{k\in \mathbb{N}}$ in $M_{m,n}(A)$ such that $\|x_k^*bx_k - a\| \to 0$.
-Recall that an element $a\in A$ is said to be \emph{properly infinite} if $a\oplus a\precsim a$ relative to $M_{1,2}(A)$.
+As in \cite[Definition 2.1]{KR00}, we say that \emph{$a\precsim b$ relative to $M_{m,n}(A)$} if there is a sequence $\{x_k\}_{k\in \mathbb{N}}$ in $M_{m,n}(A)$ such that $\|x_k^*bx_k - a\| \to 0$.
+An element $a\in A$ is said to be \emph{properly infinite} if $a\oplus a\precsim a$ relative to $M_{1,2}(A)$.
 Moreover, $A$ is said to be \emph{purely infinite} if every element in $A_+$ is properly infinite (see \cite[Theorem 4.16]{KR00}).
 Note that if $A$ is simple, this notion coincides with the one in \cite{Cuntz81}, namely, every hereditary $C^*$-subalgebra of $A$ contains a non-zero infinite projection (see, e.g., the work of Lin and Zhang in \cite{LZ}).

 \begin{prop} (a) If $A$ has real rank zero and is purely infinite, then it is of type $\tc$.